 How did Mumbai get its name?

 The history of Mumbai is associated with the mythological period.
-Its name is derived from the form of Hindu goddess Durga, whose name is Mumba Devi.
+Its name is derived from the form of the Hindu goddess Durga, whose name is Mumba Devi.

 How was the life of the common man and Bollywood celebrities

-As soon as the era of globalization started in 1991, Indian companies, including foreign ones, started setting foot in many big cities including Mumbai, Delhi.
+As soon as the era of globalization started in 1991, Indian companies, including foreign ones, started setting foot in many big cities including Mumbai, and Delhi.
 Although before 1991, Mumbai was not as crowded as it is today.
 It is said that at that time there was no jam on the roads.
 Bollywood celebrities did not live in so much glare as they are today.
-At that time the posters of films used to be painted.
+At that time posters of films used to be painted.